TheJumpCloud/jcapi-python/jcapiv2/docs/GraphApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/json
+ - **Accept**: Not defined

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **graph_office365_traverse_user**
-> list[GraphObjectWithPaths] graph_office365_traverse_user(office365_id, content_type, accept, limit=limit, x_org_id=x_org_id, skip=skip, filter=filter)
+> list[GraphObjectWithPaths] graph_office365_traverse_user(office365_id, limit=limit, x_org_id=x_org_id, skip=skip, filter=filter)

 List the Users bound to an Office 365 instance

 This endpoint will return all Users bound to an Office 365 instance, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this Office 365 instance to the corresponding User; this array represents all grouping and/or associations that would have to be removed to deprovision the User from this Office 365 instance.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/office365s/{O365_ID}/users \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/office365s/{OFFICE365_ID}/users \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```python